Loading guide

 Tips

-Most universities have online systems for submitting special consideration requests or extension applications.
+Most universities have online systems for submitting academic support or study absence documentation.
 You'll typically need to upload your medical certificate, explain how your illness affected your studies, and submit within the specified timeframe.
 Keep copies of everything you submit.

 Tips

 After submitting, you should receive confirmation.
-If your application is approved, you'll be informed of the outcome — this might be a deferred exam, extension, or other arrangement.
+If your request is accepted, you'll be informed of the outcome.
 If there are any issues with your documentation, the university will usually contact you to request more information.

 Yes.
-Australian universities accept certificates from any AHPRA-registered doctor, including those practicing via telehealth.
+Australian universities set their own policies for certificates from AHPRA-registered doctors, including those practicing via telehealth.
 The certificate needs to be legitimate and include the doctor's registration details.

 See a doctor as soon as you can.
-If you're still unwell, the doctor can often certify that you've been unfit for recent days.
-Explain your situation to both the doctor and in your special consideration application.
+If you're still unwell, the doctor can often certify that you've been unfit for recent days if clinically appropriate.
+Explain your situation to both the doctor and in your institution's application.

-Absolutely.
-Mental health conditions are legitimate medical reasons for special consideration.
-You don't need to disclose your specific diagnosis — the certificate just needs to confirm you were unfit for study.
+Yes.
+Mental health conditions can be legitimate medical reasons for study absence documentation.
+You don't need to disclose your specific diagnosis - the certificate generally confirms you were unfit for study.

 It should include the dates you were unfit for study, the doctor's details and registration number, and a statement about your fitness for study.
 It doesn't need to include your specific diagnosis.